pluto93/IntroGame/README.md

 ### Background Story:

-In the bustling metropolitan, energy coins that power the city have been monopolized by the powerful "Energy Corp."
+In the bustling metropolitan, Energy Coins that power the city have been monopolized by the powerful "Energy Corp."
 To break their grip and share the energy with everyone, a group of agile runners, known as the "Dashers," take to the rooftops.

 ### Main Character: